Louiseskinner01/project1-lskinner/README.md

 - As a user, I want email or app reminders for my workouts so that I stay consistent with my routine.
 - As a user, I need the option to pay for products/services using methods such as debit/credit, klarna, or paypal.

+---

 ## Future Enhancements
-FWL wanted a simple, static website so they could share their content to the health and fitness community, and by doing so they hope to grow their online presence across all platforms (internet and social).
+FWL wanted a simple, static website so they could share their content to an online community of health and fitness like minded people, and by doing so they hope to grow their online presence across all platforms (internet and social).
-Beyond this FWL would like to further expand their portfolio by offering more services and products such as branded merchandise and fitness equipment, and they would also like for their clients to be able to purchase their services and products online.
+Beyond this, FWL would like to further expand their portfolio by offering more services and products such as branded merchandise and fitness equipment, and they would also like for their clients to be able to purchase their services and products online.
 This means FWL would require a dynamic website that can support payment transactions and online booking/scheduling.

 FWL would like their future website to allow users to do the following;